 The completion and timing of the separation are dependent upon a number of conditions.
-We expect that the shares of Arconic Corporation common stock will be distributed by ParentCo at 12:01 a.m., Eastern Time, on April 1, 2020, to the holders of record of shares of ParentCo common stock at the close of business on March 19, 2020, the record date for the distribution.
+We expect that the shares of Arconic Corporation common stock will be distributed by ParentCo at [], Eastern Time, on [], 2020, to the holders of record of shares of ParentCo common stock at the close of business on [], 2020, the record date for the distribution.
 However, no assurance can be provided as to the timing of the separation or distribution or that all conditions to the distribution will be met.